scottkf/massuploadutility/readme.txt

 	Currently just skipping and highlighting
--- Repopulate the upload list (or don't delete) if a file fails to upload for whatever reason -- Add {#} variables or something so a field can change dynamically -- Notify the user that it's possible to select multiple files -- Check for html5 support before doing anything
+-- Repopulate the upload list (or don't delete) if a file fails to upload for whatever reason -- Add {#} variables or something so a field can change dynamically -- Check for html5 support before doing anything
 -- Add options for which sections can be mass uploaded